What Are the 7WordWonders TM?

-KEY: There are seven ways to engage a text—especially reading the best book, the Bible.
+KEY: There are seven ways to engage a text—especially when reading the best book, the Bible.

 1. Reading WordWonder = being able to read with understanding.
 Coaching the reader is fine, and we do it positively, with praise and encouragement.
 The ability to read is one of the most awesome gifts to give to a child, a youth or an adult.
 Reading empowers.